Someone recently asked me what kind of men I hope my sons grow up to be. I think about this every day.

 Even though I look at my sons and see my babies, I’m not raising babies.
 I am raising men.
 Men who some day will hopefully become fathers and husbands.
 Some of the most important roles in existence.
 It’s my job as their mother to raise them with the skills necessary to go out into the world and fulfill those roles well.
 Each and every day I am gifted with these boys, I am committed to that responsibility.

-To my future daughters-in-law,
+To my future daughter-in-law,

 I have a few things I want to say to you.
 This can’t possibly cover it all, but luckily, we have some time.